josemgom/linux-scripts/nagios-slack/README.md

 # Configuration

 * Add the contacts.cfg content in your contacts.cfg file in Nagios.
-If you installed Nagios in a Ubuntu system using apt-get, you can locate the contacts.cfg file at /etc/nagios3/conf.d/contacts_nagios2.cfg
+If you have installed Nagios in a Ubuntu system using apt-get, you can locate the contacts.cfg file at /etc/nagios3/conf.d/contacts_nagios2.cfg
 * Add the commands.cfg content at the end of your commands.cfg file in Nagios.
-If you installed Nagios in a Ubuntu system using apt-get, you can locate the contacts.cfg file at /etc/nagios3/commands.cfg
+If you have installed Nagios in a Ubuntu system using apt-get, you can locate the contacts.cfg file at /etc/nagios3/commands.cfg
 * Put the script slack_bt_nagios in /usr/bin/ and then configure the following vars

 ```